Have you ever felt overwhelmed by the number of different username and passwords you have to remember?

 LastPass uses a master password to manage your password vault which makes this master password the key to all your online accounts.

-LastPass allows you to use multi-factor authentication with their LastPass authenticator app as well as other services like SMS messages and Yubikey.
+LastPass allows you to use multi-factor authentication with their LastPass authenticator app as well as other services like Yubikey and SMS messages where you can receive security verification code on your business phone.
 This means that a person must know your password and have access to a randomly generated security code to enter your password vault.

 If for some reason you need to share a password with someone like your assistant or web developer, then LastPass allows you to do that securely.
 The other party will need to install LastPass extension on their browser to use shared passwords.